Unit: Structural Biochemistry - URA 2185 CNRS

 We have previously determined the crystal structures of the recombinant T. rangeli sialidase (Buschiazzo et al, EMBO J, 2000) and T. cruzi trans-sialidase (Buschiazzo et al, Mol.
 Cell, 2002), and carried out mutagenesis studies of the enzymes from T. cruzi (Paris et al, Glycobiol., 2001) and T. brucei (Montagna et al, Eur.
 J. Biochem., 2002).
 These studies have shown that, in contrast with sialidases, the active site architecture of trans-sialidases is intrinsically flexible.
 Binding of sialylated substrates triggers a conformational switch, which modulates the affinity for the acceptor substrate and concomitantly creates the conditions for efficient transglycosylation.
 A detailed comparison with the closely related structure of T. rangeli sialidase reveals a highly conserved catalytic center, where subtle structural differences account for strikingly different enzymatic activities and inhibition properties.
 In addition, the overall mode of binding of a transition state-analog inhibitor to the active site cleft of trans-sialidase is similar to that observed in other viral and bacterial sialidases, dominated by the interactions of the inhibitor carboxylate with the conserved arginine triad.
 However, the interactions of the other pyranoside ring substituents (hydroxyl, N-acetyl and glycerol moieties) differ between trypanosomal, bacterial and viral sialidases, providing a structural basis for specific inhibitor design (Amaya et al, J. Mol.
 Biol., 2003).

 Research efforts during the last few years have substantiated the pathogenic role of microbial sialidases in a number of infectious diseases, making of these enzymes attractive targets for drug design.
 Besides trypanosomes, a prominent example is influenza virus infection, for which structural biology and rational drug design have led to the development of at least three potent sialidase inhibitors clinically useful as anti-viral compounds.
-However, in spite of extensive studies on the structure and mechanism of sialidases, many fundamental questions on their catalytic mechanism still remain unanswered or controversial, in large part because no structural information is currently available on the different enzymatic species along the reaction coordinate.
+However, in spite of extensive studies on the structure and mechanism of sialidases, many fundamental questions on their catalytic mechanism still remain unanswered or controversial, in large part because no structural information was available on the different enzymatic species along the reaction coordinate.
 The T. cruzi trans-sialidase provides an ideal system to address this issue, since the higher anticipated affinities in the aglycone site improve the chances of observing bound or intermediate species.
-Thus, using an activated (fluor-containing) sialoside substrate, we were able to trap the reaction intermediate and show that trans-sialidase (and likely all microbial sialidases) operates through a double displacement mechanism, involving the transient formation of a covalent sialyl-enzyme intermediate with a strictly conserved tyrosine residue (Watts et al, J. Am.
+Thus, using an activated (fluor-containing) sialoside substrate, we were able to trap the reaction intermediate and show that both T. cruzi trans-sialidase and T. rangeli sialidase operate through a double displacement mechanism, involving the transient formation of a covalent sialyl-enzyme intermediate with a strictly conserved tyrosine residue (Watts et al, J. Am.
 Chem.
-Soc, 2003 ; Amaya et al, Structure, 2004).
-The snapshots' along the catalytic cycle demonstrate that catalysis by sialidases and trans-sialidases occurs via a similar mechanism to that of other retaining glycosidases, but with some intriguing differences that may have evolved in response to the substrate structure.
+Soc, 2003 ; Amaya et al, Structure, 2004 ; Watts et al, J. Biol.
+Chem., 2005).
+These results provide strong evidence that all sialidases likely operate through a similar mechanism involving the transient formation of a covalent sialylated enzyme.
+Furthermore, we believe that the ability to tune' the inactivation and reactivation rates of mechanism-based inactivators towards specific enzymes represents an important step towards developing this class of inactivators into therapeutically useful compounds.

 Mycobacterial Ser/Thr protein kinases and phosphatases (P.M.
 Alzari)

-More recently, we have focused our work on the catalytic domains of two trans-membrane enzymes from Mycobacterium tuberculosis, the Ser/Thr protein kinase PknB and the protein phosphatase PstP, which are part of a conserved operon presumably involved in cell growth control.
+More recently, we have focused our work on the study of two trans-membrane enzymes from Mycobacterium tuberculosis, the Ser/Thr protein kinase PknB and the protein phosphatase PstP, which are part of a conserved operon presumably involved in cell growth control.
 PstP was found to specifically dephosphorylate model phospho-Ser/Thr substrates in a Mn2+-dependent manner.
 Autophosphorylated PknB was shown to be a substrate for Pstp and its kinase activity was affected by PstP-mediated dephosphorylation.
-Two threonine residues in the PknB activation loop, found to be mostly disordered in the crystal structure of this kinase (Ortiz et al, J. Biol.
-Chem., 2003), namely Thr171 and Thr173, were identified as the target for PknB autophosphorylation and PstP dephosphorylation.
-Replacement of these threonine residues by alanine significantly decreased the kinase activity, confirming their direct regulatory role.
-These results indicate that, as for eukaryotic homologues, phosphorylation of the activation loop provides a regulation mechanism of mycobacterial kinases and strongly suggest that PknB and PstP could work as a functional pair in vivo to control mycobacterial cell growth (Boitel et al, Mol.
+Our results indicate that, as for eukaryotic homologues, phosphorylation of the activation loop provides a regulation mechanism of mycobacterial kinases and strongly suggest that PknB and PstP could work as a functional pair in vivo to control mycobacterial cell growth (Boitel et al, Mol.
 Microbiol.
 2003).
-The phosphorylation studies have been extended to other mycobacterial kinases such as PknD, PknE and PknF, all of which are also autophosphorylated in their respective activation loops (Duran et al, submitted).
-Further work aiming at the identification of physiological substrates and the structural characterization of kinase-inhibitor complexes is currently underway.
+The phosphorylation studies have been extended to other mycobacterial kinases, revealing a conserved phosphorylation pattern of the activation loop (essential for activity) as well as in the juxtamembrane region (possibly involved in signaling cascades) (Duran et al, BBRC, 2005).
+Furthermore, we identified GarA (Rv1827), a Forkhead-Associated (FHA) domain-containing protein, as a putative physiological substrate of PknB.
+Using a global proteomic approach, GarA was found to be the optimal PknB substrate in non-denatured whole cell protein extracts from M. tuberculosis and the saprophyte M. smegmatis (Villarino et al, J. Mol.
+Biol., 2005).
+The ensuing model of PknB-GarA interactions suggests a substrate recruitment mechanism that might also apply to other mycobacterial kinases bearing multiple phosphorylation sites in their activation loops.
+Further work is currently in progress to assess the physiological relevance of these findings.

 Experimental and computational molecular structural biology (M. Delarue)